prasang-gupta/chatbot-monitoring/output/nlu_card.md

 - How can my new card be renewed?
 - What is the proper way to activate a card?
 - How do I activate my card that just arrived?
+## intent: atm_support
-## intent: atm_support- I can use this card at which ATMs?
+- I can use this card at which ATMs?
 - Can I use the card at any cash machine?
 - What locations can I get money from?
 - What ATMs take this card?